cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 ### Energy Conservation and Carbon Reduction

 #### Scheduling
-At scheduling phase, energy to be consumed by the workload can be reduced by intelligent schedulers that are aware of carbon footprint in a data center, thermal temperature and cooling, caching aware, or server power efficiency.

 #### Tuning, Scaling, and Configuration
 At runtime, energy consumed by workload can be reduced at HW level through DVFS based scaling, at SW level through runtime paramter tuning and re-configuration or at the orchestration level through scale-to-zero automation.